 As you probably know – fresh meat is among the key pillars of this lifestyle.
 I’m not sure the meat we get at our local butcher is grass-fed or grain fed.
 I know hay forms a large part of livestock feed here, so i’m hoping the meat tends towards the equivalent of grass-fed pastured meat.
 Red meat can be found in most places save in states where being a non-vegetarian is frowned upon.
-In most cities, beef rarely goes by it’s own name, but has earned the moniker ‘bada mutton’ (or ‘big’ mutton).
-You can typically ask around at the mutton shop for where you can source fresh beef.
-Oh, incidentally, mutton here is rarely that, it’s typically goat meat (at most shops you can see live animals tethered outside, so that’s helpful).
+Oh, incidentally, mutton here is rarely that, it’s typically goat meat.

 For those of you who are used to buying meat from the retail outlets, a trip to one of these market stalls can border on the terrifying, however, there is absolutely no comparing meat sourced fresh from a slaughter and the more convenient, less hideous packaged meats.
 Goat meat is quite expensive here, averaging Rs.
-340 – Rs.
-360 a kilo, while Beef is far cheaper, averaging around Rs.
-140 – Rs.
-180 a kilo.
-I typically buy four to five kilos of beef every weekend, separated into five or so packs.
-The guidelines for buying beef below work for goat as well, but I personally feel beef is a better alternative.
+400 – Rs.
+490 a kilo.
+I typically buy four to five kilos of meat every weekend, separated into five or so packs.
+The guidelines for buying goat are given below.

-The cuts i prefer are called ‘safade’ or white meat – usually the tenderloin or loin muscles.
-Less flavourful than the shanks or ribs, these pieces cook faster, and are ideal for stir frying and soups (provided they are cut thin).
+The cuts i prefer are the ribs and chest pieces.
+Loaded with tender fat, these are delicious in my opinion.
+However, they tend to make gravies and curries oily, so for a liquid curry, I would prefer the more meaty ‘nalli’ or leg pieces.
 Ribs are ideal for biriyani or if you have the time, a nice grill.
 The red meat though – consisting of shoulder, shanks, rib, and neck muscles – is packed with flavour and a great deal of fat.
 While the fat doesn’t worry me, most of our dishes call for a degree of pressure cooking.
 The problem is, this renders the fat, and typically coats the meat with a form of greasy oil that solidifies if cooled to even room temperature.
 This coats the roof of the mouth, and can be quite a pain to clear from dishes.
 I would recommend using this meat trimmed of all external fat in dishes that do not have much oil in them, but a lot of lime and vinegar (think goan cuisine).

 Important to any paleo diet, is consumption of organ meat.
 Before you imagine a failed musician eating his musical instrument, think liver, heart and tongue.
 It’s highly unlikely you will find these in a retail outlet, but you can easily pick these up at the butchers.
-Liver cooks quicker than the meat, while the tongue an heart take longer.
-And finally shank bones – a beef shop usually throws this in for free, while mutton/goat shops sell it for Rs.
-200 a kilo.
+Liver cooks quicker than the meat, while the tongue and heart take longer.
+And finally, shank bones (mutton/goat shops sell it for Rs.
+200 a kilo) and/or trotters (paya).
 Absolutely essential to have these boiled into a rich gelatinous soup with bits of marrow floating around.
 Have a potful of this over the week, probably as a late evening beverage (a little salt and pepper for flavour of course).
-Interestingly enough, my butcher is as enthused by my more than obvious appreciation for meat that he’s taken it upon himself to teach me the various cuts.
-Last week i tried the – for want of a better word – ‘hump’ meat, marbled beautifully (see the featured image), this is a really fatty cut, but is rich and full of flavour.

 In case why you’re wondering why i haven’t mentioned pork, it’s only because i believe that this meat deserves it’s own post for both positive and negative reasons